linode/docs/docs/guides/development/python/getting-started-with-black-and-isort/index.md

 ## What Do Black and isort Do?

 In the simplest terms, Black and isort both *format* Python code.
-The closest synonyms to "format" would be "prettify" (e.g. CSS) or "standardize".
+The closest synonyms to "format" would be "prettify" (e.g. JavaScript) or "standardize".
 However, Black's inventor [Łukasz Langa](https://lukasz.langa.pl/), the [CPython Developer in Residence](https://realpython.com/podcasts/rpp/82/), consistently describes Black as a "formatter".

 Black and isort both help Python programs look better and conform to a standard.
 They restyle Python code that doesn't match that standard.
 Think of them as spellcheckers for programmers.
 Like spellcheckers, they don't change the content of what you write, they simply polish its rough edges.